 Relationships with local landlords who provide student housing have been cultivated, and sound, short-term tenancy contracts are in place, along with housing agreements that students sign.
-All documents are prepared and reviewed by legal counsel.
+All documents are prepared and reviewed by legal counsel, and are currently subject to review in relation to cancellation provisions in case of future periods of lockdown as a result of the pandemic.
 Detailed credit checks on all landlord partners were also carried out.
 All required health and safety surveys and documentation are collected and archived for each flat and building.